-What Jobs Can You Get After a Bootcamp?
+What Jobs Can You Get After a Coding Bootcamp?

 Junior developers are entry-level developers just starting their tech careers.
-Depending on the job, junior developers may focus on web development, software development, mobile app development, or a specific branch of web development such as front-end or back-end development.
+Depending on the job, junior developers may focus on web development, software development, or mobile app development.
+They can also focus on a specific branch of web development, such as front-end or back-end development.

-According to PayScale, junior developers earn an average salary of around $53,800 per year.
+According to Payscale, junior developers earn an average salary of $53,800 per year as of Feb.
+2023.

 Front-End Web Developer

-PayScale reports that front-end developers earn an average salary of around $73,890 per year.
+Payscale reports that front-end developers earn an average salary of around $80,710 per year as of Feb.
+2023.

 Back-End Web Developer